Building Landmark Properties

 - Construction Manager at Risk (CMAR or CM/GC): Hensel Phelps strives to identify and assess risks and proactively mitigate potential issues through CMAR and CM/GC.

-Hensel Phelps’ Hydro District specializes in the construction of water and wastewater treatment facilities and related projects.
-Our areas of specialty range from new water and wastewater treatment facilities, facility expansions, various treatment process upgrades, and the construction of water pump and sewage lift stations to support the needs of municipalities nationwide.
+Hensel Phelps’ Water group specializes in the construction of water and wastewater treatment facilities and related projects.
+Our areas of specialty range from new water and wastewater treatment facilities, facility expansions, various treatment process upgrades and the construction of water pump and sewage lift stations to support the needs of municipalities nationwide.
 Learn more about Hensel Phelps Water + Wastewater construction project history.